abhijeetnishal/Password-Shield/README.md

   ```bash
      git clone https://github.com/abhijeetnishal/PasswordManager.git
   ```
-  3. Navigate to the Server directory using command "cd server" and create a .env file and copy contents of .env.example file to .env file and add all secret keys to setup postgres database and backend.
+  3. Navigate to the Server directory using command "cd server" and create a .env file and copy contents of .env.example file to .env file and add all secret keys to setup postgres database, Redis and backend.
   4. Install dependencies in server directory of project:
   ```bash
      npm install